-These days there are more than one-way to “reach out and touch someone,” so don’t sit back and wait for the phone to ring.
-Respond to the deluge of season’s greetings cards by sending out a funny card or email to catch people up on your life or sign on to Skype and video conference nieces and nephews as they open up their gifts from you.
+These days there is more than one-way to “reach out and touch someone,” so don’t sit back and wait for the phone to ring.
+Respond to the deluge of season’s greetings cards by sending out funny e cards or emails to catch people up on your life, or sign on to Skype and video conference nieces and nephews as they open up their gifts from you.
 The holidays are a time to reconnect with loved ones, so take advantage of the technology that’s right in front of you even if that means some time on Facebook.

 - Give in to Nostalgic Moments